pmajor74/yolo_training_tools/README.md

 **How to Use:**
 1. **Discovered Models**: Double-click any model in the list to load it
 2. **External Models**: Click "📁 Browse" to load `.pt` files from other locations
+3. **Find Models in Project**: Automatically discover all `.pt` files in the project
-3. The loaded model becomes available across all modes
+4. The loaded model becomes available across all modes
-4. Current model status is shown in the top toolbar
+5. Current model status is shown in the top toolbar with device information

 ### Dataset Editor